-• Data on potential effect modifiers:

-participant characteristics such as age, sex, presence of other features of decompensation (hepatorenal syndrome, hepatic encephalopathy, and variceal bleeding), the aetiology for cirrhosis, and the interval between diagnosis of spontaneous bacterial peritonitis and treatment;

-details of the intervention and control (including dose, frequency, and duration);

-length of follow-up;

-$\,\circ\,$ information related to 'Risk of bias' assessment (please see below).

-- Other data:

-- year and language of publication;

-- o country in which the participants were recruited;

-- year(s) in which the trial was conducted;

-- o inclusion and exclusion criteria.
+- Outcome data (for each outcome and for each intervention group whenever applicable): - o number of participants randomised; - o number of participants included for the analysis; - o number of participants with events for binary outcomes, mean and standard deviation for continuous outcomes, number of events and the mean follow-up period for count outcomes, and number of participants with events and the mean follow-up period for time-to-event outcomes; - o natural logarithm of hazard ratio and its standard error if this was reported rather than the number of participants with events and the mean follow-up period for time-to-event - o definition of outcomes or scale used if appropriate. - Data on potential effect modifiers: - participant characteristics such as age, sex, grade of ascites, whether refractory or recurrent ascites, the aetiology for cirrhosis, and the interval between diagnosis of ascites and treatment: - details of the intervention and control (including dose, frequency, and duration); - o length of follow-up; - $\circ\,$ information related to risk of bias assessment (please see below). - Other data: - o year and language of publication; - o country in which the participants were recruited; - o year(s) in which the trial was conducted; - o inclusion and exclusion criteria.